 Fluid intake is very important, pregnant or not.
 So make sure to bring water along with you while you exercise.

 It’s also advisable to wear a supportive bra while participating in physical activities.
-Plus, it helps to have nursing pads if you to prevent leaks (if you are still breastfeeding).
+Plus, it helps to have nursing pads if you to prevent leaks

 Most importantly, you should stop when you feel pain.
 Take it up again once you’re feeling better.